fenago/ansible-course/md/Lab_2.md

 Getting familiar with the Ansible framework
 ===========================================

-In this section, you will understand how the Ansible framework fits into IT operations automation.
-We will explain how to start Ansible for the first time.
-Once you understand this framework, you will be ready to start learning more advanced concepts, such as creating and running playbooks with your own inventory.

 In order to run Ansible\'s ad hoc commands via an SSH connection from your Ansible control machine to multiple remote hosts, you need to